 How has Wayfinder grown and changed with recent changes in the world?

 We have changed for the better.
-We chose our name—Wayfinder—because it’s about moving forward.
+We chose our name— Wayfinder—because it’s about moving forward.
 We’ve always been an organization that keeps progressing.
-One example is in our child development program for young children with vision impairment or multiple disabilities.
-Initially because of the pandemic, we began offering services for children with vision or multiple disabilities through telehealth.
-We didn’t know if we could successfully deliver services that way.
+One example is in Child Development Services.
+Initially because of the pandemic, we began offering child development services for children with vision or multiple disabilities through telehealth.
+We didn’t know if we could successfully deliver child development services that way.
 But online sessions proved to be a great success.
-While we resumed delivering our caring, in-person services, we are now using telehealth to reach children in remote rural areas and busy urban regions.
+While we resumed delivering our in-person services, we are now using telehealth with families that prefer it, for both children in remote rural areas and busy urban regions.